JWiley/extraoperators/README.md

 --------

 The table below summarizes what this package provides.
-Fundamentally it provides 10 different logivcal operators, which can be accessed on their own to return a logical vector, but also prefixed by `?` (which) to return the **indices** that are `TRUE` or prefixed by `s` (subset) to return only those **values** that are `TRUE` or prefixed by `a`
+Fundamentally it provides 10 different logical operators, which can be accessed on their own to return a logical vector, but also prefixed by `?` (which) to return the **indices** that are `TRUE` or prefixed by `s` (subset) to return only those **values** that are `TRUE` or prefixed by `a`